Elliptic Stable Envelopes for Certain Non-Symplectic Varieties and Dynamical $R$-Matrices for Superspin Chains from the Bethe/Gauge Correspondence: Introduction

-\begin{itemize} \item We define the notion of partial polarization on a smooth variety $\mathsf X$ with a torus $\mathsf T$ action (Definition \ref{dfn: partial polarization}), and give a sufficient condition for the existence of partial polarization (Proposition \ref{prop: criterion for partial polarization}).
-It turns out that a large class of GIT quotients admits partial polarization (Example \ref{ex: pol for quotient of Hamiltonian reduction}), this includes all abelian gauge group cases, and all the quiver varieties considered in the Section \ref{subsubsec: Example: The Doubled Quivers}, and the total spaces of vector bundles on partial flag varieties (Example \ref{ex: bundles over flag variety}). \item We show that a partial polarization induces an attractive line bundle on the equivariant elliptic cohomology $\mathrm{Ell}_{\mathsf T}(\mathsf X)$, a notion defined by Okounkov in \cite{okounkov2021inductive}.
-Then the existence and uniqueness of elliptic stable envelope for partially polarized varieties follow from the general result in \cite{okounkov2021inductive}, see Theorem \ref{thm: stable envelope}.
-In particular, elliptic stable envelopes exist for all cases considered in Example \ref{ex: pol for quotient of Hamiltonian reduction}, \ref{ex: partial polarization for the quivers}, \ref{ex: bundles over flag variety} and \ref{ex: bundles over flag variety_type A}.
-The last example was also considered in the recent work of Rim\'anyi and Rozansky \cite[2.3.3]{RimanyiRozansky202105}, and our result implies the existence of stable envelopes in this example.
+{\bf Elliptic stable envelopes for partially polarized varieties.} \begin{itemize}\itemsep=0pt \item We define the notion of partial polarization on a smooth variety $\mathsf X$ with a torus $\mathsf T$ action (see Definition~\ref{dfn: partial polarization}), and give a sufficient condition for the existence of partial polarization (see Proposition~\ref{prop: criterion for partial polarization}).
+It turns out that a large class of GIT quotients admits partial polarization (see Example~\ref{ex: pol for quotient of Hamiltonian reduction}), this includes all abelian gauge group cases, and all the quiver varieties considered in Section~\ref{subsubsec: Example: The Doubled Quivers}, and the total spaces of vector bundles on partial flag varieties (see Example~\ref{ex: bundles over flag variety}). \item We show that a partial polarization induces an attractive line bundle on the equivariant elliptic cohomology $\mathrm{Ell}_{\mathsf T}(\mathsf X)$, a notion defined by Okounkov in \cite{okounkov2021inductive}.
+Then the existence and uniqueness of elliptic stable envelope for partially polarized varieties follow from the general result in \cite{okounkov2021inductive}, see Theorem~\ref{thm: stable envelope}.
+In particular, elliptic stable envelopes exist for all cases considered in Examples \ref{ex: pol for quotient of Hamiltonian reduction}, \ref{ex: partial polarization for the quivers}, \ref{ex: bundles over flag variety} and \ref{ex: bundles over flag variety_type A}.
+The last example was also considered in the recent work of Rim\'anyi and Rozansky \cite[Section~2.3.3]{RimanyiRozansky202105}, and our result implies the existence of stable envelopes in this example.

-\item We compute the elliptic stable envelope for the quiver with a single node which is odd, i.e. the total space of direct sum of $L$ copies of tautological bundles on $\mathrm{Gr}(N,L)$, see \eqref{eqn: stable envelope for M(N,L)}.
+\item We compute the elliptic stable envelope for the quiver with a single node which is odd, i.e., the total space of direct sum of $L$ copies of tautological bundles on $\mathrm{Gr}(N,L)$, see equation~\eqref{eqn: stable envelope for M(N,L)}.

-\item The triangle lemma and the duality for the elliptic stable envelopes on partially polarized varieties are obtained verbatim to that in \cite{AganagicOkounkov201604}, see Section \ref{subsec: Triangle Lemma and Duality}.
+\item The triangle lemma and the duality for the elliptic stable envelopes on partially polarized varieties are obtained verbatim to that in \cite{AganagicOkounkov201604}, see Section~\ref{subsec: Triangle Lemma and Duality}.